...

 You need to understand the difference between leading and lagging indicators.
 They help track performance and make decisions based on facts.
 You can see leading indicators predict what will happen in the future.
 They show you what actions to take before issues occur.
 But, lagging indicators reflect past outcomes.
 They measure what has already happened.

 Leading indicators help you act proactively.
 Lagging indicators help you evaluate past success.
 Both types give valuable insights into business health.
-Do you know how to use these economic indicators together?
-It is important to understand their relationship can improve decision-making and drive better results.

 What are Leading Indicators?